ArthurPieri/arthurpieri.github.io/content/_Extract data from MongoDB using python.md

 ```

 So the code above gets batches of data from Mongo, dumps it into a JSON, and sends it to an S3 Bucket.
-From there we can access the data in Snowflake and use some functions to extract the data.
+From there we can access the data in Snowflake and use some functions to load the data.
 Something like:

 ```SQL
 CREATE TABLE IF NOT EXISTS database.raw_schema.table AS(